aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Jump.md

 # Jump

-Make an [Entity data](../../../TextAsset%20Data/Entity%20data.md) jump up with a configurable velocity.
+Make an [Entity](../../../Entities/Entity.md) jump up with a configurable velocity.

 ## Syntax